newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-1-cds-reinstatement.md

 ---
 ## Application Requirements

-* New Jersey business address where substances will be stored, prescribed, or dispensed (must match your DEA registration address)
+* New Jersey business address where the CDS will be stored, prescribed, or dispensed (must match your DEA registration address)
 * Schedule(s) of the CDS
 * Current and active professional license number
 * Social Security number
 * CDS registration number
 * DEA registration number
 * Signed attestation (included in application)
-* Applicable fees paid, once the NJ DCU has sent an invoice
+* Applicable fees paid, once the New Jersey Drug Control Unit (DCU) has sent an invoice
 * Your reinstatement application must be signed in front of and by a notary public

 Email your application to cds@dca.njoag.gov.
 Do not include your payment.
-The NJ Drug Control Unit (DCU) will send you an invoice to pay the fee online.
+The DCU will send you an invoice to pay the fee online.

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }